Oliver was truthful about everything except...

 |Letter VII from Messenger and Advocate, July 1835|

 Oliver published Letter VII in July 1835.
-In February 1835, he, as one of the Three Witnesses, had selected the first members of the Quorum of the Twelve Apostles.
-He gave them their aspostolic charge.
-In April 1836, he, along with Joseph Smith, was visited in the Kirtland temple by Moses, Elias, Elijah, and the Savior Himself.
-Oliver and Joseph were given the keys of the gathering of Israel and the dispensation of the gospel of Abraham.
+Previously, in February 1835, he, as one of the Three Witnesses, had selected the first members of the Quorum of the Twelve Apostles.
+He gave them their apostolic charge.

-Mesoamerican advocates expect you to believe that Oliver Cowdery could faithfully record the entire Book of Mormon, most of the Book of Moses, and much of Church history.
+M2C advocates expect you to believe that Oliver Cowdery could faithfully record the entire Book of Mormon, much of the Book of Moses, and much of Church history.
 Oliver could faithfully edit and publish two Church newspapers, the Book of Commandments, and the original Doctrine and Covenants.
 He could accurately write the statement for the Three Witnesses.
-Of all the writing he did, you're supposed to believe he was faithful and accurate except for a few paragraphs in one letter, solely because those paragraphs contradict the opinions of the scholars.

 Here is the chronology.
 Everything that is okay is marked green.
 The items the scholars object to is marked red.